Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

 ## Links

 * All links should be encoded correctly as links (see [Name, role, value WCAG 4.1.2](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)).
-* When writing a link, make it descriptive and front-load it with relevant terms instead of using something generic like ‘click here’ or ‘more’.
+* When writing a link, make it descriptive and front-load it with relevant terms instead of using something generic like 'click here' or 'more'.
 Generic links do not make sense out of context or tell users where a link will take them.
 They also do not work for people using screen readers, who often scan through lists of links to navigate a page.
-It’s important the links are descriptive so they make sense in isolation.
+It's important the links are descriptive so they make sense in isolation.
   * Bad: For further information click here.
   * Good: View more information on good link practice.
 * Do not use the same link text to link to different places.
 * Think about the size of the link users need to select.
 For users with reduced motor skills, a one-word link could be very difficult to select.
 * Avoid the use of images as links.
 If unavoidable, ensure that the image has alt text with details of the link.
-For example, an image of the PHS logo that links to the PHS homepage would fail accessibility as it would be announced to a screen reader as “PHS logo, link” without saying where the link goes.
+For example, an image of the PHS logo that links to the PHS homepage would fail accessibility as it would be announced to a screen reader as "PHS logo, link" without saying where the link goes.
 This could be improved by providing alt-text to state that this will redirect to the homepage.
 * If staying on the embedded dashboard, the link should open in the same window.
 If leaving the site or dashboard, the link should open in a new window.
 This should be made clear to the user by text explanation in the title tag.
 As an example, moving from one tab to another is an internal link, and linking to any other website is external.
 * Confirm the title tag does not overwrite link text and provide an example of code.